jsonnull/electron-trpc/README.md

    });
    ```

-   > Note: using `exposeInMainWorld` depends on `contextIsolation` to be enabled, which is the default.
+   > Note: `electron-trpc` depends on `contextIsolation` being enabled, which is the default.

 3. When creating the client in the render process, use the `ipcLink` (instead of the HTTP or batch HTTP links):